CoraWagner/BestAirline/index.md

+# The Best Airline to FLy Based on Delay Statistics
+## Cora Wagner

 ![Top 3 Airlines at BWI in 2019](graph1.png)
 ![Carrier Delays for Airlines at BWI in 2019](graph2.png)
 ![Late Aircraft Delays for Airlilnes at BWI in 2019](graph3.png)